um-grex/grex-docs/content/english/specific-soft/jupyter-notebook.md

 Assuming a command line SSH client (OpenSSH or MobaXterm command line window), in a new tab or terminal issue the following:

 {{< highlight bash >}}
-ssh -fNL 8765:g333:8765  youruser@bison.hpc.umanitoba.ca
+ssh -fNL 8765:g333:8765 yourusername@bison.hpc.umanitoba.ca
 {{< /highlight >}}

-Agan, g333, port 8765 and your user name in the example above should be changed to reflect the actual node, port and user.
+Again, g333, port 8765 and your user name in the example above should be changed to reflect the actual node, port and user name.

 When successful, the SSH command above returns nothing.
 Keep the terminal window open for as long as you need the tunnel.